If you are a current patient and have a dental emergency after regular office hours, please call us at 720-261-0783.

-- Call your dentist immediately, following these steps and immediate attention by a dentist is critical in saving the tooth.
-The longer you wait to reimplant a tooth in it’s socket the less chance you have of saving it.
+- Call your dentist immediately.
+Following these steps and seeking attention by a dentist is critical in saving the tooth.
+The longer you wait to reimplant a tooth in its socket the less chance you have of saving it.

-If a tooth is loose or out of alignment, call the dentist immediately so that it can be dealt with as quickly as possible.
+If a tooth is loose or out of alignment, call the dentist right away so that it can be dealt with as quickly as possible.

 If you chip a tooth and it does not hurt, this usually does not constitute an emergency.
-You should schedule an appointment within a few days though.
-Also, care should be taken to not further damage the tooth.
+However, you should schedule an appointment within a few days, and care should be taken to not further damage the tooth.

 A cracked or fractured tooth could be considered a dental emergency, or at least an urgency, and the dentist should be seen as soon as possible.
 Fractured or cracked teeth usually indicate that there is damage on the inside of the tooth as well as the outside.

-Any kind of injury inside the mouth, such as puncture wounds, lacerations or tears to the tongue, lips, cheeks or mouth are tissue injuries and are generally considered a dental emergency.
+Any kind of injury inside the mouth, such as puncture wounds, lacerations, or tears to the tongue, lips, cheeks, or mouth are tissue injuries and are generally considered a dental emergency.
 If you experience this type of injury, gently clean the inside of the mouth with water.
-If the bleeding is coming from the tongue, gently pull it forward and place pressure on the wound using a square of gauze.
-Get to an oral surgeon, dentist or hospital emergency room as soon as possible.
+If the bleeding is coming from the tongue, gently pull it forward and place pressure on the wound using a square piece of gauze and get to an oral surgeon, dentist, or hospital emergency room as soon as possible.

 Many dental emergencies can be easily avoided by having routine dental check-ups to ensure that your mouth and teeth are healthy.